LunarDevX/fnote/README.md

 - Texttable
   - https://pypi.org/project/texttable/
 - readline
   - Might not work on Mac OS and Windows.
-Keep that in mind.

 ## Motivation
 The final task from NCLabs' Python Developer Career Course to show all my learned skills.